ahtif/FlatFinder/docs/ws2/TestPlan.md

 ### What we arent testing this sprint

-<em>Unit Testing:</em> We have created feature files for these scenarios but have not fully implemented the code for these so we cannot test them at this time.
+<strong>Unit Testing:</strong> We have created feature files for these scenarios but have not fully implemented the code for these so we cannot test them at this time.
 We will be testing them in sprint 2.

 ###### Access Control
 * Multi user authentication